dvdvideo1234/TrackAssemblyTool/readme.md

 A: Yes, you can.
 For every active point, you have to add a line in the table PIECES.
     1) In the console ( Bring it up with ~ key under ESC ): "trackassembly_exportdb 1" [ press enter ]
     2) After exporting, tables are located under ..common\GarrysMod\garrysmod\data\trackassembly\dsv\ [DSV Folder]
-    3) Server: Point the crosshair anywhere on the map, then hit SPEED ( Default: Shift ) + RELOAD ( Default: R )
+    3) Server: Point the crosshair anywhere on the map, then hit RELOAD ( Default: R )
     4) Client: Just bring up the Frequently used pieces screen, then click the "Export client's DB" button
     5) Use Excel or another table editing program to edit the files sv_*.txt and cl_*.txt
     6) After you are done, proceed as below [Excel 2010]